bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

 > <userid>@discoverNN:~>
 ```

-At this stage, you are connected to a *login node*.
+You are now connected to a *login node*.
 See [Login Nodes vs. Compute Nodes](#login-nodes-vs-compute-nodes) for more information.

-NCCS also provides [these instructions](https://www.nccs.nasa.gov/nccs-users/instructional/logging-in/bastion-host) for connecting to their systems.
+If you encounter any issues, NCCS also provides [these instructions](https://www.nccs.nasa.gov/nccs-users/instructional/logging-in/bastion-host) for connecting to their systems.

 -----